 - Spread out the pecan halves in a single layer on a rimmed baking sheet lined with either aluminum foil or parchment paper, and top with chunks of butter.

-- Place in your oven and bake for approximately 10 minutes.
+- Place in your oven and bake for approximately ten minutes.

 - Place the pecans back in the oven and continue cooking for another 10-15 minutes.
-Start tasting the pecans every 5 minutes and remove them from the oven when they are fragrant and toasted.
+Then start tasting them every five minutes and remove them from the oven when fragrant and one shade darker.

 - Add additional salt if desired and allow to cool completely.